Amine-OMRI/HR-Analytics/README.md

 | app 9| 79.38% | 0.505632 | 0.67 | 0.84 | 0.59 | 0.90 |  0.44 | 0.87 | 0.51 |
 | app 10| 79.28% | 0.535673 | 0.69 | 0.85 | 0.58 | 0.88 |  0.50 | 0.87 | 0.54 |

-We have two classes we need to identify — appicants that gonna change the company and those who will not — with one category representing the overwhelming majority of the data observations.
-We should focus on identifying the **positive cases**.
-The metric our intuition tells us we should maximize is known in statistics as **recall**, or the ability of a model to find all the relevant cases within a dataset.
-The precise definition of recall is `(TP) / (TP + FN)`.
-* **TP:** are data point classified as positive by the model that actually are positive (meaning they are correct)
-* **FN:** are data points the model identifies as negative that actually are positive (incorrect).

-In our case, TP are correctly identified 1 – Looking for a job change, and FN would be individuals the model labels as  0 – Not looking for job change that actually were looking for a job.
-Recall can be thought as of a model’s ability to find all the data points of interest in a dataset.

 ### b.
 SMOTE Data  <a name="smote">